QilinZhou56/ML_Fundamentals/README.md

 - **Chapter 10**: Introduction to Artificial Neural Networks with Keras
 - **Chapter 11**: Training Deep Neural Networks
     - Example: The CIFAR-10 dataset - consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
 Reference: https://www.cs.toronto.edu/~kriz/cifar.html
+- **Chapter 16**: Natural Language Processing With RNNs And Attention
+    - Example: Train an Encoder-Decoder model that can convert a date string from one format - April 22, 2019 - to another format - 2019-04-22
+    - Example: Adjusting pretrained GPT2 model to generate Shakespearean text
 - **Chapter 17**:Representation Learning and Generative Learning Using Autoencoders and GANs
     - Example: Use a denoise autoencoder, variational autoencoder, DCGAN, conditional GAN to conduct representational learning in CIFAR-10 dataset